 I think the single versions were all slightly remixed for radio play - none of them include the spoken word Richard Wilson intro which is the sole remaining evidence of the spoken links which were a prominent feature of the original version of Strawbs first album.

 The promo version is dated 22 Nov 1968.
-From Alison Brown's collection
+The sleeve scan is from Alison Brown's collection - my copy recently acquired came in a plain sleeve.

 US promo release